-A growing division in an established Medical Devices organisation, in South Cambridge, are currently looking to hire an experienced Medical Devices Mechanical Engineer to help with their continued development of cutting-edge cancer instrumentations and is improving the recovery level of patients.
+A growing division within an established Medical Devices organisation in South Cambridge is currently seeking an experienced Medical Devices Mechanical Engineer to contribute to their ongoing development of cutting-edge cancer instrumentation, aimed at improving patient recovery rates.

-This company is growing the team that works on Medical Devices Instrumentation, mainly aimed at Cancer Instrumentation, and are ideally looking for someone who has working on Medical Devices Instrumentation previously, however are happy to consider candidates who have worked on other types of Medical Devices, as long as they were working to ISO 13485 standards.
+This company is expanding its team dedicated to Medical Devices Instrumentation, primarily focusing on Cancer Instrumentation.
+Ideally, they are looking for candidates with prior experience in Medical Devices Instrumentation.
+However, they are open to considering candidates who have worked on other types of Medical Devices, provided they were developed to ISO 13485 standards.

-The company have fantastic state of art labs and work shops to help you succeed in developing these life saving technologies.
-You'll also receive continued training and development to make sure you are at the forefront of technological advancements.
+The company offers state-of-the-art labs and workshops to facilitate your success in developing these life-saving technologies.
+You will also receive ongoing training and development to ensure you stay at the forefront of technological advancements.

-Apart from past experience, it is expected that you would hold a relevant degree in mechanical engineering or another subject that has led you into a career within the Medical Devices sector.
+In addition to relevant experience, it is expected that you hold a relevant degree in mechanical engineering or a related field that has prepared you for a career within the Medical Devices sector.

-As mentioned, you'll work on life saving technologies, have continued career and skills development while also being rewarded with an excellent starting salary, pension, life assurance, bonus, healthcare, dental and other benefits that you'd normally have with large multi-national organisations.
+As mentioned, you will be working on life-saving technologies, benefiting from continued career and skills development, and rewarded with an excellent starting salary, pension, life assurance, bonuses, healthcare, dental coverage, and other benefits typically associated with large multinational organisations.

-I'm expecting a lot of interest in this role, so if you are interested, I suggest making an application now and making it clear what types of Medical Devices you have worked on.
+Due to the anticipated high level of interest in this role, we recommend that if you are interested, you submit your application promptly and specify the types of Medical Devices you have experience working on.

-For more information, please feel free to call Andrew Welsh, Director of Medical Devices recruitment and Scientific recruitment specialists Newton Colmore Consulting, on +44 121 268 2240 or make an application and one of our team at Newton Colmore Consulting will contact you.
+For further information, please do not hesitate to call Andrew Welsh, Director of Medical Devices Recruitment and Scientific Recruitment Specialist at Newton Colmore Consulting, on +44 121 268 2240, or submit an application, and a member of our Newton Colmore Consulting team will contact you.

 You must have the right to work in the UK.
 Learn more